 (That’s all according to a comment left by Julie McMahon on a September 2014 blog post wherein Tony was, ironically enough, in the process of being wistful about the fall of disgraced evangelical megachurch pastor Mark Driscoll for his “toxic theology.”
 Given the lack of denial of the “spiritual wife” comment from either Doug or Tony, the intensity with which Julie speaks of the memory, and the fact that a similar idea provides the framework for Jones’ Two Marriages book, I am inclined to believe that some kind of “spiritual wife” justification was, in fact, trotted out to Julie.)

 The Wartburg Watch has a very balanced assessment of the ensuing drama.
 PhoenixPreacher has a very biting assessment of Tony.
 Much controversy has swirled around Julie’s allegations of physical and emotional abuse vs. Tony’s allegations concerning his ex-wife’s mental stability.
-Given that Julie has custody of his three children and Tony doesn’t seem to be fighting tooth and nail to recover them from her, I am disinclined to believe that Tony is really all that concerned about his ex-wife’s mental health.

 Most disappointingly: otherwise respectable progressive evangelical leaders like Rachel Held Evans appear to be circling the wagons around Tony, brushing off concerns about the abuse allegations with vague comments to the effect of, “I’ve looked into it, there was no abuse, you’ll have to trust me on that.”
 It’s shades of the kind of cover-up that we’ve been seeing with C. J. Mahanney and the Sovereign Grace Ministries scandal, only now it’s the progressive, feminist, LGBT-friendly wing of evangelicalism that’s working to silence abuse victims.